 - Feeding Issues

-- Other topics tailored to the need of your organization
+- Other topics tailored to the needs of your organization

 Reflective Supervision Group

-Reflective Supervision Groups can be 8-weeks, 12-weeks, or arranged to suit your staff meeting schedule.
+Reflective Supervision Groups can be 8 weeks, 12 weeks, or arranged to suit your staff meeting schedule.
 The reflective supervision we provide gives staff the opportunity to build self-awareness, appreciate their own and other learning styles, and develop a curiosity and respect for differences.
 We strive to bring new insight, knowledge, and understanding to all interactions.
 We encourage staff to become curious and examine individual strengths, needs, and the experiences that affect relationships.
-This allows them to assess, for example, the history and capacity of both children and adults for relationships.
-Such additional knowledge improves the quality of caregiver-child relationships.
-Building an enhanced understanding of the relationships engendered by all the people in the child-care setting is central to understanding the experiences of the children, parents, and caregivers.

 Consultation and Supervision

-The award-winning Lauren and Mark Rubin Visiting Moms® program is an outstanding model for an effective volunteer based service delivery program.
+The award-winning Lauren & Mark Rubin Visiting Moms® program is an outstanding model for an effective volunteer-based service delivery program.
 Visiting Moms has been replicated nationally and internationally as a home visiting support program for new mothers.
 It has also been adapted for programs using volunteers to mentor formerly homeless women, phone-based parent support, and hospital-based support for parents of premature infants.
-The Center for Early Relationship Support can provide in-person and phone consultation on tailoring the successful components of the Visiting Moms model for your volunteer based service delivery program.
+The Center for Early Relationship Support can provide in-person and phone consultation on tailoring the successful components of the Visiting Moms model for your volunteer-based service delivery program.

 - Boston University School of Social Work